 How to get OpenShift Dev Spaces

-We plan to release Red Hat OpenShift Dev Spaces in the coming months.
-It will support OpenShift 4.10.
+Red Hat OpenShift Dev Spaces is available with OpenShift 4.10 or higher.
 Installation can be done through the usual channels, via the OperatorHub or the command line.

-Existing Red Hat CodeReady Workspaces customers won't be upgraded automatically to OpenShift Dev Spaces but will need to follow a manual procedure to upgrade their instance.
+If you're an existing Red Hat CodeReady Workspaces customer you won't be upgraded automatically to OpenShift Dev Spaces.
+You'll need need to follow a manual procedure to upgrade your instance.

 To learn more, check out the following resources:

 - Red Hat OpenShift Dev Spaces 3.0 Documentation

 - Red Hat OpenShift Dev Spaces 3.0 Release Notes and Known Issues